blbadger/blbadger.github.io/language-discreteness.md

 $$

 indicating that the information in all following tokens for this prompt is insufficient to specify any of the first three tokens.
 This is also the case when both cosine distance and $L^1$ distance are minimized simultaneously, meaning that even if we minimize both aspects of the dot product information still does not flow sufficiently between tokens to uniquely identify them.

+To conclude, we find that there is insufficient information that passes from one token to another via self-attention for a 7 billion parameter Llama model to uniquely identify inputs in which the corresponding token's hidden layer activations are masked.
+The lack of information transfer between tokens is observed regardless of whether a distance, angle, or combination of distance and angle metric is used to optimize the input's representation similarity to a partially masked target.
+If this model is representative of others, the finding implies that transformer-based language models typically do not transfer sufficient information between tokens (via QKV matrix multiplications) for unique token identification.

+This conclusion is similar to what was found for vision transformers: unlike MLP mixers (which accurately represented masked tokens), vision transformers were found to be unable to transmit sufficient information between tokens for accurate visual representation.

 ### Noise on a Discreet Channel